jinchaolu/CppND-Capstone-Snake-Game/README.md

 #### 3.1 The project demonstrates an understanding of C++ functions and control structures.
 Yes, it is.
 #### 3.2 The project reads data from a file and process the data, or the program writes data to a file.
 Yes, it is.
+The game maintains a leaderboard in `data/Leaderboard.txt`, reading and writing the top 10 scores as a CSV file.
+When the game ends and the player's score is in the top 10, the leaderboard is updated and saved, always keeping the top 10 scores with date and time.
 #### 3.3 The project accepts user input and processes the input.
 Yes, it is.
+When a new high score is achieved, the user is prompted to enter their name (max 8 chars, only letters, numbers, or underscore) for the leaderboard, with input validation.
 #### 3.4 The project uses data structures and immutable variables.
 Yes, it is.
+The leaderboard is managed using a vector of structs, demonstrating the use of C++ STL containers and custom data types.
 ### 4. Object Oriented Programming - meet at least 3 criteria
 #### 4.1 One or more classes are added to the project with appropriate access specifiers for class members.
 Yes, it is.